goosepirate/lox365/README.md

 1. Download the extension `Lox365.oxt` from [Releases](https://github.com/goosepirate/lox365/releases).
 2. Start LibreOffice > Tools > Extension Manager > Add > Select the oxt file > restart LibreOffice.

+Do you like using Lox365?
+Let me know in the [Discussions](https://github.com/goosepirate/lox365/discussions).

 ## Usage